depsterr/depsterr.com/src/blog/2020/youtube-dl mirror.md

 ## What's happened?

 The [RIAA](https://www.riaa.com/) have deployed their lawyers and decided they want to take down [youtube-dl](https://yt-dl.org/) from github.
 Because of this I will now be mirroring a copy of the source code at [depsterr.com/res/youtube-dl-2020.09.20.tar.gz](/res/youtube-dl-2020.09.20.tar.gz).
-In addition I will be the latest copy of git repository at I could find at [depsterr.com/git/youtube-dl/files.html](/git/youtube-dl/files.html).
+In addition I will be hosting the latest copy of git repository at I could find at [depsterr.com/git/youtube-dl/files.html](/git/youtube-dl/files.html).
+This repo includes all pull requests (in refs), and all branches, so make sure to clone it with `--mirror`.

 ## The full statement from the RIAA